Our Daily Work/Our Daily Lives Program

 The Our Daily Work/Our Daily Lives program is a cooperative project that focuses on the cultural traditions of workers, workplaces as contexts for the expression of workers’ culture, and the diversity of historical and artistic presentations of workers’ lives.

-For nearly two decades Our Daily Work/Our Daily Lives has explored and presented the richness and diversity of worker experience and culture through a wide spectrum of avenues and activities.
-The Our Daily Work/Our Daily Lives brown bag lecture series has featured over 150 presentations in which MSU faculty and off-campus presenters focus on the diversity of worker experience and worker culture across the boundaries of occupation, gender, ethnicity, age, region, nation, and time.
-Other program presentations have included poetry and fiction readings, film openings, and concerts.
+For over two decades, Our Daily Work/Our Daily Lives has explored and presented the richness and diversity of worker experience and culture through a wide spectrum of avenues and activities.
+The Our Daily Work/Our Daily Lives brown bag lecture series has featured over 200 presentations in which MSU faculty and off-campus presenters focus on the diversity of worker experience and worker culture across the boundaries of occupation, gender, ethnicity, age, region, nation, and time.
+Other program presentations have included poetry and fiction readings, film openings, symposia, and concerts.
 One of the most visible of these activities has been a range of campus and community exhibitions.

-The Michigan State University Museum’s Traditional Arts Program has developed the Our Daily Work/Our Daily Lives Collection, which features traditional artistic expressions related to the work experience.
-The collection also includes oral histories, photographic holdings, documentary accounts of worker artists, occupational cultural resources, and work related sound recordings of music and song.
-The Museum presents worker artists and occupational culture at the annual Great Lakes Folk Festival in the City of East Lansing, produced by the MSU Museum.
+The MSU Museum’s Traditional Arts Program has developed the Our Daily Work/Our Daily Lives Collection, which features traditional artistic expressions related to the work experience.
+The collection also includes oral histories, photographic holdings, documentary accounts of worker artists, occupational cultural resources, and work-related sound recordings of music and song.

 - MSU Museum